-Our complete Nepal travel guide: what to see, know and do
+The ultimate Nepal travel guide: what to see, know and do in Nepal

 If you've made the decision to visit Nepal, great.
 You'll not regret it.
 To help you make the most of your holiday, here's our complete Nepal travel guide - full of all the practical information you need to make your trip brilliant.

-Mountains, jungles, medieval cities, spiritual sites, travel nirvana and the friendliest people of earth.
-Yep, there’s a reason why we love Nepal, and you will too.
+Mountains, jungles, ancient cities, spiritual sites, travel nirvana and the friendliest people of earth - yep, there’s a reason why we love Nepal, and you will too.

 It’s hard to adequately describe the feels, but to truly understand us and Nepal, you have to experience it yourself.

 So what are you waiting for?
 Book that ticket now!
 To help you experience all that Nepal is famous for, we’ve put together the most in-depth Nepal travel guide we could - it’s full of everything you could ever need, and more.
 So read on, friends.

 mountains and beyond: Our complete Nepal travel guide

 What to know before you visit Nepal | Nepal travel guide